 Use the Two-way with file comparison or Three-way with file comparison ribbon buttons to split the display horizontally, with a file comparison shown beneath the folder comparison.
 Click a row in the folder comparison to compare that row’s files in the file comparison below.

 Use the Two-way (vertical) or Three-way (vertical) ribbon buttons to turn off the file comparison display.

 Deleting files and folders

-To delete files in the folder comparison window, select the files and folders that you want to remove and press the Delete key.
-Alternatively, use the Delete selected ribbon or toolbar command.
+To delete files in the folder comparison window, select the files and folders that you wish to remove and press the Delete key.
+Alternatively, use the Delete selected ribbon command.

 You can usually undo a deletion by restoring the deleted files and folders from the Windows recycle bin.

 Hiding files and folders

 You can hide files and folders in the results list by selecting them and then using the commands in the ribbon Hide/reveal menu.